PeteHaitch/phd_thesis/markdown/a_statistical_model_of_methlyC-seq.md

 ## Parameter estimation and inference
-Most analyses have focused on estimating $M_{i}$ and $U_{i}$.
-I have already introduced the simplest and most common estimators of these parameters, namely $m_{i}$ and $u_{i}$.
-These estimators simply count the number of reads with the observed methylation state and treat all observations equally.
-An obvious extension is to weight an observation by its base quality of `mapQ` value.
-However, as previously noted, these qualities are often not well calibrated for bisulfite sequencing data, which reduces their utility.
-Inferences are commonly based on estimators of $B_{i}$, namely $\beta_{i}$.

 In this section I summarise current techniques for parameter estimation and inference from WGBS data.
 I do not describe the processing of the raw data.
 When necessary, I have "translated" the original work into my notation to make these methods more readily comparable.
+These papers are not in chronological order but rather are grouped by "similar" analysis methods.

 ### \cite{Eckhardt:2006gh}

-__MOVE TO SECTION ON CO-METHYLATION__
+__MOVE TO SECTION ON CO-METHYLATION?__

 \cite{Eckhardt:2006gh} studied DNA methylation patterns on chromosome 6, 20 and 22 in 43 human samples from 12 different tissues.
 Each of the 43 samples was made up from a pool of up to 3 sex- and age-matched samples.